atlassian/react-beautiful-dnd/docs/about/design-principles.md

 > No support for drop shadows or line markings
 > _Drop shadow: putting a clone or 'shadow' of the dragging item in the drop location_

 `react-beautiful-dnd` relies on movement to communicate positioning.
 It is trying to create a system that is based on physical metaphores.
-Drop shadows, lines and other affordences are useful in drag and drop contexts where natural movement is not possible.
+Drop shadows, lines and other affordances are useful in drag and drop contexts where natural movement is not possible.

 Drop shadows pose a number of confusing design moments if combined with a natural movement system, including: